 10 Tips to Prevent Theft at a Craft Show

-I bet you would never think theft would happen to a small handmade business….but it does.
-You obviously want to assume the majority of your shoppers are stopping by because they’re interested in supporting you, and we never want to deter them from shopping.
+You want to assume the majority of your shoppers are stopping by because they’re interested in supporting you, and we never want to deter them from shopping.
 But as a small business, you also have to protect your profits.

 For several years, I worked as a visual merchandiser for major retailers.
 Loss prevention was just as important as sales training.

-So I learned all the tricks for deterring theft and preventing a thief from walking out the door with unpaid mechandise.
+So I learned all the tricks for deterring theft and preventing a thief from walking out the door with unpaid merchandise.

 Here are 10 tips (some more extreme than others) I’m sharing from MAKE MORE MONEY AT CRAFT FAIRS